 Why is This Exam Done?

 The Ultrasound will show whether the lump is a fluid-filled cyst or a solid lump.
 It also shows whether a cyst is a "simple cyst" or "complex cyst."
-An Ultrasound Guided Cyst Aspiration will remove fluid from inside a breast lump.
+An Ultrasound Guided Cyst Aspiration will remove fluid from inside a lump.

 What Will Happen During the Exam?

 - A specially trained Radiologist will perform the procedure assisted by a Sonographer or Mammographer

 - You may be asked to remove any clothing from the area having the procedure and change into a gown